 To explore some of the local nature, head to the Palo Duro Canyon State Park.
 This isn't quite the red rocks of Sedona, but there's some really interesting rock formations in the desert including the Lighthouse Rock and trails you can hike.

-18. Go hiking in the Big Bend National Park
+18. Big Bend National Park

 7 hours 45 minutes from Austin (475 miles)

 Why you should visit: Big Bend is one of the best places in the United States to explore wild nature - it's far enough from any major cities for it to never get particularly busy and the mix of mountains and forests makes for amazing hiking trails.

 Big Bend National Park right on the border between Texas and Mexico is a long drive from Austin.
 It'll take all day if you're going there in one long drive but you can break up the journey and spend some time in the Texas Hill Country (see #7 above) and make a stop in the Chihuahuan desert towns of Marfa, Alpine and Marathon on your way down from the I-10.

 In the summer it can get very hot so if you're coming from June to September, bring plenty of water.
 There are limited amenities in the National Park so you're best off bringing everything you need with you.